 Interstellar exploration is still a pipe dream for humanity, despite NASA making advancements in rocket science.
 Our astronauts won’t be able to leave the solar system anytime soon.
 These alien creatures are already surpassing our intellectual capacity.

 Go to the spaceship editor to attach all the important parts.
 It should have all the parts from previous builders to ensure your survival in a cold air vacuum.
 Every spaceship needs a body and cockpit.
 Whether you want to receive satellite transmissions, add some plasma lights, blast off using particle jets, or fend off a pirate invasion.

-The Spore Galaxy is endless, spanning a huge number of star systems, many claimed by alien empires who are proud of their spice colonies, just like your species.
+The Spore Galaxy is endless, spanning a huge number of star systems, many claimed by alien empires who are proud of their space colonies, just like your species.
 Fly straight into the rings and you’ll get a feel of how much control you have over navigation before you leave a planet’s atmosphere.
 You are now promoted to the status of a flight captain.